rymcmahon/recipe-swap/README.md

-== README

 # About ToTaste

 ToTaste is an app that that allows friends and family to share recipes.
-After signing up, users can add recipes complete with pictures, ingredient lists, cooking times, etc.
+After signing up, users can add recipes with picture of the finished dish, ingredient list, cooking instructions, prep and cooking times, etc.

-Users can also comment on recipes and collect recipes that they really like.
+Users can also comment on recipes and collect recipes they like.

 ToTaste is built with Rails and vital dependecies include:
 * [Paperclip](https://github.com/thoughtbot/paperclip) for uploading recipe pictures